gatsbyjs/gatsby/docs/docs/sourcing-from-prismic.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/67yir-jQrFk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-The video shows the usage of a group field and relationship field — if you only want to have one category skip the group field.
+The video shows the usage of a group field and relationship field — if you only want to have one category, skip the group field.
 Similar as to the `Post` custom type the `Category` one can also be queried.
-Furthermore the `allPrismicPost` query also has the `categories` node available:
+Furthermore, the `allPrismicPost` query also has the `categories` node available:

 ![Prismic Categories Query](./images/prismic-categories-query.jpg)

 ### Single Type

-When creating a new custom type you are able to choose `Single Type`, too.
-In this example you'll fill the homepage with content from Prismic and therefore have complete control over the content of your site.
-The goal is to eliminate the need to change website code, but rather your content in Prismic.
+When creating a new custom type, you are able to choose `Single Type`, too.
+In this example, you'll fill the homepage with content from Prismic and therefore have complete control over the content of your site.
+The goal is to eliminate the need to change website code, and to change your content in Prismic instead.
 Visit your Prismic repository and follow the video:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/bvDAUEaJXrM?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>